fleetdm/fleet/docs/Deploying/FAQ.md

 - `/api/osquery`
 - `/api/v1/osquery`

-If you are using Fleet Desk, top and want it to work on remote devices, the bare minimum API to expose is `/api/latest/fleet/device/*/desktop`.
+If you are using Fleet Desktop and want it to work on remote devices, the bare minimum API to expose is `/api/latest/fleet/device/*/desktop`.
 This minimal endpoint will only provide the number of failing policies.

 For full Fleet Desktop functionality, `/api/fleet/orbit/*` and`/api/fleet/device/ping` must also be exposed.

 If you would like to use the fleetctl CLI from outside of your network, the following endpoints will also need to be exposed for `fleetctl`:

-- /api/setup
+- `/api/setup`
-- /api/v1/setup
+- `/api/v1/setup`
-- /api/latest/fleet/*
+- `/api/latest/fleet/*`
-- /api/v1/fleet/*
+- `/api/v1/fleet/*`

+**IN PROGRESS** If you would like to use Fleet MDM, the following endpoints need to be exposed:

+- `/mdm/apple/scep` to allow hosts to obtain a SCEP certificate.
+- `/mdm/apple/mdm` to allow hosts to reach the server using the MDM protocol.
+- `/mdm/apple/enroll` to allow DEP enrolled devices to get an enrollment profile.
+- `/api/v1/fleet/device/*/mdm/apple/manual_enrollment_profile` to allow manually enrolled devices to download an enrollment profile.

 ## What is the minimum version of MySQL required by Fleet?